 - Men: Plain, fitted tee-shirt, black tights or jazz pants.
 Ballet shoes, jazz shoes or foot paws.

-An audition is required for admission into the Theatre and Dance Department as a musical theatre major.
+An audition is required for admission into the Theatre and Dance Department as a theatre performance major.
 Your audition should consist of two contrasting memorized pieces, each about one-and-a-half to two minutes long.
 The first selection should be a monologue from a full-length play; the second selection should be another monologue, preferably of contrasting tone (comic if your first piece is serious, or vice versa).
-If you have them, please bring a headshot and resume.